PCA Initialization for Approximate Message Passing in Rotationally Invariant Models: Proof of Theorem

-Then, for $t \geq 1$, we iteratively compute: The deterministic memory coefficients are: $\bar{\sa}_{1,1} =\alpha \sum_{i=1}^\infty \kappa_{2i}^\infty \big( \frac{\gamma}{\alpha^2}\big)^i$, and for $t \geq 2$: Furthermore, for $t \geq 1$, We recall that $\{ \kappa_{2i}^\infty \}$ are the rectangular free cumulants of the limiting singular value distribution $\Lambda$, and the random variables $\{F_i, G_i\}$ are given by \eqref{eq:F0FK_rect}-\eqref{eq:G0GK_rect}.
+We recall that $\{ \kappa_{2i}^\infty \}$ are the rectangular free cumulants of the limiting singular value distribution $\Lambda$, and the random variables $\{F_i, G_i\}$ are given by \eqref{eq:F0FK_rect}-\eqref{eq:G0GK_rect}.
 The following lemma shows that, as $T$ grows, the iterates of the second phase of the artificial AMP (described in Section \ref{subsec:proof_sketch_rect}) approach those of the modified AMP algorithm above, as do the corresponding state evolution parameters.

 \begin{lemma} Consider the setting of Theorem \ref{thm:rect}.
 Assume that $\kappa_{2i}^\infty\ge 0$ for all $i\ge 1$, and that $\tilde{\alpha}>\tilde{\alpha}_{\rm s}$.
 Consider the modified version of the true AMP in \eqref{eq:AMP_rect_init_mod}-\eqref{eq:AMP_rectg_mod}, and the artificial AMP in \eqref{eq:AMPfake_init_rect}, \eqref{eq:AMPfake1rect}, and \eqref{eq:AMPfake2rect} along with its state evolution recursion given by \eqref{eq:SEfakeinitrect}-\eqref{eq:tsigma_update}.
 Then, the following results hold for $s,t \ge 1$: \begin{enumerate} \item